dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 - Selector 0x18: user code (64-bit, ring 3)
 - Selector 0x20: user data (64-bit)

-To create a GDT populated with these entries, we'd do something like the following:
+To create a GDT populated with these entries we'd do something like the following:

 ```c
 uint64_t gdt_entries[];